timrogers/starling-ruby/README.md

 ## Contributing

-All contributions are welcome - just make a pull request, making sure you include tests and write a good, informative commit message/pull request body.
+All contributions are welcome - just make a pull request, making sure you include tests and documentation for any public methods, and write a good, informative commit message/pull request body.

 Check out
 [CODE_OF_CONDUCT.md](https://github.com/timrogers/starling-ruby/blob/master/CODE_OF_CONDUCT.md)